ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 - padding
 - strides

-Reuse kernels, pass over entire image

-Convolution is translation invariant, meaning the features can be detected in different parts of the images.
-This is ideal in image classification
+Due to reusing kernels, the convolutional neural network is translation invariant, meaning the features can be detected in different parts of the images.
+This is ideal in image classification.
+Max-pooling (commonly used to downsample the size of the internal representation) also produces translation invariance.

 ### Encoder